dlab-berkeley/python-berkeley/index.md

 **Where:** [D-Lab Collaboratory](http://dlab.berkeley.edu/space), 356 Barrows Hall.

-Please email facilitator [Megan Carey](mailto:mcarey@berkeley.edu) for more information.
+Please email the [D-Lab front desk](mailto:dlab-frontdesk@berkeley.edu) for more information.
 You can also [subscribe here](https://groups.google.com/a/lists.berkeley.edu/d/forum/pythonpractice) to our mailing list!

 * Here are [beginner resources](/learn) for new learners!
 * Here are the links to our [past meetings](/past).
 These past meeting posts have our class resources for each week, in the form of Jupyter notebooks.